-The Truth About Homeschool and our experience becoming a homeschooling family.
+The Truth About Homeschool is a candid look into our experience as a homeschooling family.

 We are getting a piano.
 Sounds nice right?
 WELP, I thought so too.
 I mean it’s not that I am not thrilled to hear the piano played in our house or have this beautiful piece of furniture in our living room.

-I looked over and thought, wouldn’t that be nice to add music lessons in to this?
-And just like that it was happening.
+I looked over and thought, wouldn’t that be nice to add music lessons to this?
+And just like that, it was happening.
 Calls were made, my phone warm in my hand from the obsessive scrolling, coffee in the other.

-You see, I am full of big ideas and they aren’t ones that stay in my mind for long.
+You see, I am full of big ideas and they do not stay in my mind for long.
 When I say something, you can be sure it will be done or I will be dead from trying to do them.
 That’s just who I am.
-I have accepted it even when they turn out to be fails.
-Some people say things, some people do things, the world goes round and round.
+I have accepted it even when they turn out to be failures.
+Some people say things, some people do things, and the world goes round and round.

 Homeschool was one of these ideas.

 I have for the first time been able to see her struggle with her learning disability up close and personal.
 To understand that she NEEDS that break between lessons.
-I know when she’s at her max for the day, her learning capacity reached.
-In our house, our mental health and self esteem are far more important than any lesson I have to teach.
+I know when she’s at her max for the day, her learning capacity is reached.
+In our house, our mental health and self-esteem are far more important than any lesson I have to teach.

-Homeschool is a place for minds to bloom on their own time and not as a classroom.
-In other words, I am witnessing my child fully understanding a topic before we decide it is time to move on.
-As the teacher I get to decide when she is ready.
-There is tremendous gain in that for our children.
-Especially if your child has a learning disability and has felt left behind in complete confusion on a topics as mine has too many times in public school.
+Homeschool is a place for minds to bloom on their own time and not in a classroom.
+In other words, I am witnessing my child fully understand a topic before we decide it is time to move on.
+As the teacher, I get to decide when she is ready.
+There is a tremendous gain in that for our children.
+Especially if your child has a learning disability and has felt left behind in complete confusion on topics as mine has too many times in public school.

-There is more then the general educational aspect of learning that has taken place.
+There is more than the general educational aspect of learning that has taken place.
 Simply put, we are learning this together and we are in this for the long haul.
-There are times where I am not completely understanding the lesson myself, and I feel frustrated.
+There are times when I am not completely understanding the lesson myself, and I feel frustrated.
 Those big dark eyes miss nothing.
 They see every bit of me and how I work through those moments.
 I realize this is a lesson in itself.
-The day to day tasks, the way we choose to start the day and everything in between.
+The day-to-day tasks, the way we choose to start the day, and everything in between.

-The truth about homeschool is that it is not intended for everyone.
-It can be brutal, thankless and one of the most irritating parts of the morning when things don’t go as planned.
+The truth about homeschooling is that it is not intended for everyone.
+It can be brutal, thankless, and one of the most irritating parts of the morning when things don’t go as planned.
 They often don’t go as planned.
-We are human and not every day we fill up to the tasks laid before us.
-But we do our best for how we feel that day and I believe that’s all that is necessary in life.
+We are human and not every day do we fill up to the tasks laid before us.
+But we do our best for how we feel that day and I believe that’s all that is necessary for life.

-At the end of most days my brain is mush.
+At the end of most days, my brain is mush.
 I go to bed TIRED and sometimes if I am honest, a little defeated.
 But I am oh so grateful.
 Grateful for the fact that I GET to do this.
-In past jobs I wasn’t able too but working for myself affords me this luxury I don’t take lightly.
-The real truth about homeschool is that it is HARD, but worth it.
+In past jobs, I wasn’t able to but working for myself affords me this luxury I don’t take lightly.
+The real truth about homeschooling is that it is HARD but it is worth it.

 Our kitchen table gets USED.
-Its cleared many times a day for lessens and its here we have all our meals, together.
-We have always been a close pair her and I. But I believe this homeschool thing is bonding us even more so.
-To watch someone learn, to struggle, to try, to fail, seeing them finally GET IT.
+It’s cleared many times a day for lessens and it’s here we have all our meals, together.
+We have always been a close pair her and me.
+But I believe this homeschooling thing is bonding us even more so.
+To watch someone learn, struggle, try, fail, seeing them finally GET IT.

 For now, it’s a place in our day.
 A time on our schedule that will fill the house with the sound of uncertain keys being struck repetitively.
 Until one day, a tune will be recognized and the blooming of a new skill will take place once more in our little homeschool.